 DatabaseAdministrators group to the Security list.
 This brought back other required permissions as well.
 We were able to change application pool identity password afterwards.

 Note: If you see 0x8009000D error along with “Keyset does not exist” message, please check this post.
+It recommends recreating the IIS machine keys in the MachineKeys folder and related entries in the applicationHost.config file by following the steps below:

 If there is a huge amount of files (thousands of them) in the MachineKeys folder, there might be another issue.
 More details: Remove older files in MachineKeys folder